 With so many types of yogurt on the market, French yogurt stands out for its purity of ingredients, richness, and how it's made.
-Instead of letting the ingredients and cultures mingle in a large vat and then portioning off, this method, called post-set, has each serving made in its own container.
-That means the ingredients, such as whole milk, sugar, yogurt cultures, and optional fruit and flavorings, get put in jars to set until it's ready to eat.
+Instead of the ingredients and cultures mingling in a large vat and then being portioned off, this method, called post-set, makes each serving in its own container.
+That means the ingredients, such as whole milk, sugar, yogurt cultures, and optional fruit and flavorings, are all put in individual jars to set until ready to eat.

-Overall, this made-to-order style of small-batch yogurt isn't too far off from other yogurts.
-They all use whole milk and live cultures and set in warm, moist surroundings.
-You'll taste a mild difference in taste between French-style and other yogurts, and since each jar is made individually, there could be little nuances here and there from jar to jar.
+This made-to-order style of small-batch yogurt is similar to other yogurts in that it uses whole milk and live cultures which are left to set in warm, moist surroundings.
+There is a mild difference in taste between French-style and other yogurts, and since each jar of French-style yogurt is made individually, there could be little nuances here and there from jar to jar.
 True French yogurt is not made fat-free.

 Eat and use this yogurt any way you would a sweet, creamy dairy ingredient.
-That means dish it up for breakfast with some fruit or granola.
-Serve a bowl of it with chocolate chips for dessert in lieu of ice cream.
-As a snack food, you can dive into a little pot for a high-protein nibble, dipping pretzel sticks or a banana into the yogurt for even more sustenance.
-Use plain French-style yogurt to top fruit salad.
-Drizzle a bowl of it with honey and add a handful of almonds for a healthy and sweet treat.
+Enjoy for breakfast with some fruit or granola or serve a bowl of it with chocolate chips for dessert in lieu of ice cream.
+French-style yogurt is a high-protein snack food, and even more satisfying with pretzel sticks or a banana dipped in.
+Use plain French-style yogurt to top fruit salad, or add a drizzle of honey and a handful of almonds for a healthy and sweet treat.
 This yogurt can also be an ingredient in baked goods and smoothies.

 What Does It Taste Like?